tshepang/blog/content/rust-week-of-2018-01-25.md

   - uptime

-  So, that's one less dependency, though I do wish this functionality was available from a more pleasant API... [systemstat] is ugly.
+  So, that's one less dependency, though I do wish this functionality was available from a more pleasant API.

 As a general note, I wish more people took the effort to state in the README if their software is abandoned, perhaps with mentions of